-President Obama officially nominates Tom Wheeler as next Chairman of the FCCAlex Wagner - Deputy Managing Editor, News Desk
+President Obama officially nominates Tom Wheeler as next Chairman of the FCCAlex Wagner - Editorial Director of News and Content

 Following Julius Genachowski's recent decision to step down as Chairman of the Federal Communications Commission, President Barack Obama today announced that he has chosen Tom Wheeler to fill the position.
 Wheeler previously worked as the Managing Director at venture capital firm Core Capital Partners and has sat on the boards of companies such as Roundbox, UpdateLogic and Earthlink.
 He's also served as President of the National Cable Television Association (NCTA) from 1979 to 1984 and CEO of the Cellular Telecommunications & Internet Association (CTIA) between 1992 and 2004.